Ice trade

 The trade was started by the New England businessman Frederic Tudor in 1806.
 Tudor shipped ice to the Caribbean island of Martinique, hoping to sell it to wealthy members of the European elite there, using an ice house he had built specially for the purpose.
 Over the coming years the trade widened to Cuba and Southern United States, with other merchants joining Tudor in harvesting and shipping ice from New England.
 During the 1830s and 1840s the ice trade expanded further, with shipments reaching England, India, South America, China and Australia.
 Tudor made a fortune from the India trade, while brand names such as Wenham Ice became famous in London.
 Increasingly, however, the ice trade began to focus on supplying the growing cities on the east coast of the U.S. and the needs of businesses across the Midwest.
 The citizens of New York City and Philadelphia became huge consumers of ice during their long, hot summers, and additional ice was harvested from the Hudson River and Maine to fulfill the demand.
 Ice began to be used in refrigerator cars by the railroad industry, allowing the meat packing industry around Chicago and Cincinnati to slaughter cattle locally, before sending the dressed meat onward to either U.S. domestic or international markets.

+Networks of ice wagons were typically used to distribute the product to the final domestic and smaller commercial customers.
+The ice trade revolutionized the U.S. meat, vegetable and fruit industries, enabled significant growth in the fishing industry, and encouraged the introduction of a range of new drinks and foods.
+It only flourished in the time between the development of reliable transportation and the development of widespread mechanical refrigeration.
 Chilled refrigerator cars and ships created a national industry in vegetables and fruit that could previously only have been consumed locally.
 U.S. and British fishermen began to preserve their catches in ice, allowing longer voyages and bigger catches, and the brewing industry became operational all-year round.
 As U.S. ice exports diminished after 1870, Norway became a major player in the international market, shipping large quantities of ice to England and Germany.